The Spotlight

 A Message from the Chair

-This issue of The Spotlight showcases these and many more impacts made by Baylor Physical Therapy students, staff, and faculty in 2024.
-I hope you enjoy reading about our expanding successes, only made possible by faith, prayer, and the efforts of countless individuals.
+This issue of The Spotlight showcases numerous stories from our great community of students, staff, faculty, alumni, and clinical partners.
+I hope you enjoy reading these stories, only made possible by faith, prayer, and the effort of countless individuals.

 Sic 'em, Bears!